jithinJE/ArduinoUARTtoUSB/README.md

 ![GitHub Logo](https://i.imgur.com/9ARoQhP.png)

 ## Upload sketch
-Now, upload the sketch to the Arduino to write a string message to the serial.
+Now, upload the sketch ArduinoUARTtoUSB.ino  to the Arduino to write a string message to the serial.

 Now, this is a little tricky...While uploading, as soon as the IDE shows a "Compiling sketch..." message, press the Reset button on the Arduino.
 Hopefully you will get a "Done uploading." message.

 ## Read the message through serial

-Execute the py file to read the message from the Arduino.
+Execute the ReadFromArduino.py file to read the message from the Arduino.